 Use tiling: This makes blender basically split the render into squares of the specified size, which helps rendering faster.
-The recommended tile size for GPU rendering is 256(so 256×256 squares).
+The recommended tile size for CPU rendering is 256(so 256×256 squares), for GPU it’s 2048.
 You can find this setting by scrolling down a bit further under Render Properties:

 Reduce Anti-Aliasing: Anti-aliasing is a useful tool for smoothing out edges, but it can also greatly reduce rendering speed.
 If you don’t need high-quality anti-aliasing, you can reduce it in the “Viewport” tab in the Edit > Preferences:

 Disable Auto Save: Auto save can be useful for keeping your work safe, but it can also slow down blender, mainly if you’ve slow storage(say, Sata SSD or a Hard Drive).
 To disable auto save, go to the “Save & Load” tab in the Preferences panel and uncheck the “Auto Save” checkbox.

 Enable statistics: Make sure that statistics are enabled as soon as you start making models, so you can keep track of triangle and vertice count.
 This way you wont accidentally increase those too much which will end up slowing down the whole program.

 By following these simple tips, you should be able to maximize Blender’s performance and get more out of your 3D modeling experience.
 Making it a lot better to use when editing more complex models/worlds for your game.

 However, if blender still isn’t running well, maybe give some alternatives a try.
 Here’s a list of the top 5 alternatives to Blender.